CoMPaSS: Enhancing Spatial Understanding in Text-to-Image Diffusion Models: Approach

-The engine begins by identifying all possible pairwise relationships within each image.
+\textbf{1.
+Relationship Reasoning.} The engine begins by identifying all possible pairwise relationships within each image.
 For every image $\mathbf{I}$, we first identify all valid object instances $\{O_1, \cdots, O_n\}$, where the $i$-th object $O_i$ is associated with a bounding box $\mathbf{B}_i$ and its corresponding category label $\text{Category}(\mathbf{B}_i)$.
-We then enumerate all possible pairs between the identified objects, creating a total of $(^n_2)$ candidate pairs with their respective spatial relationships to evaluate.
+We then enumerate all possible pairs of identified objects, creating a total of $\binom{n}{2}$ candidate pairs to be evaluated for their spatial relationships.